agcdtmr/anki-inspired-app/README.md

 Created with Django, Python and SQLite3

 This is inspired by Anki app, a free and open-source flashcard program using spaced repetition, a technique from cognitive science for memorization.
-A tool I used to retain what I am learning.
+A tool I keep using to retain what I am learning.

 ## To Do / To Fix:
 - To connect the boxes cards in loop